 For most people restoring family photos, AI is the clear winner.
 The cost difference alone is significant: restoring a shoebox of 50 old photos with a professional retoucher could cost $1,250 or more, while AI restoration handles the same batch for under $25 and delivers results in minutes instead of weeks.

 Professional hand restoration still has a place.
 If you own a historically significant photograph with large missing sections that require creative artistic reconstruction, or if you need archival-grade output for a museum exhibit, a skilled human retoucher can make nuanced decisions that AI cannot replicate.
 But for the other 99% of photo restoration work — the family reunions, the wedding portraits, the childhood snapshots — AI delivers faster, cheaper, and more consistent results.
-You can try 3 photos free and judge the quality for yourself before buying credits.
+Credit packs start at $4.99 — try it and judge the quality for yourself.

 A few simple preparation steps can dramatically improve your restoration results.
 The AI works best when it has a high-quality, well-framed input image to analyze.